 Why Is Equity Release Becoming More Popular?

 Equity release is becoming increasingly popular as a means of funding retirement.
 You can release or unlock the equity in your home if you are beyond a particular age, generally 55.
+Equity release in house under 55 is gaining popularity as younger homeowners seek financial flexibility.
 Lifetime mortgages and home reversion plans are the two forms of equity release schemes.
 A lifetime mortgage functions similarly to an interest-only mortgage, with the distinction that no monthly payments are required.
 For example, a 71-year-old man with a £250,000 home and no mortgage or outstanding loans on the property may free up roughly £90,000.

 The money is given to you in one lump sum, and you can spend it as you choose; there are no restrictions on what you can do with it.
 When you die or the property is sold (perhaps to go into care), the rolled-up outstanding monthly payments, as well as the initial lump amount, are reimbursed to the equity release firm.